batavic/SimonSaysGame/README.md

 # SimonSaysGame
-The Simon Say Game with JS.
+The Simon Says Game with JS.